vuejs/vitepress/docs/en/guide/markdown.md

 :::

 You can also use a [VS Code region](https://code.visualstudio.com/docs/editor/codebasics#_folding) to only include the corresponding part of the code file.
-You can provide a custom region name after a `#` following the filepath:
+You can provide a custom region name after a `#` following the base filepath:

 **Input**